Need an Estate Planning Lawyer in New Jersey?

 A divorce can impact many aspects of an individual’s life.
 Splitting assets between two spouses can be an especially challenging task, particularly if the relationship did not end on good terms.
 When these situations arise, an estate planning attorney can be enormously beneficial.

 Newly divorced individuals need to make sure every little part of their estate plan is thoughtfully and thoroughly revised.
-Creating a new estate plan for yourself as a single person will help to avoid any uncertainties or unnecessary legal challenges after the divorce is settled.
+Creating a new estate plan as a single person will help to avoid any uncertainties or unnecessary legal challenges after the divorce is settled.

 What Changes Need to Be Made After Divorce?

 In order to update and finalize a new estate plan, some important documents need to be revised.
 To start, you need to revoke your will.
 By doing this, your ex-spouse will not be able to receive any of your assets if something happens to you.
-Besides the financial aspect of a will, If minor stepchildren (those who were not the biological offspring of the couple divorcing) were a part of the household, you might want to designate a new guardian to raise those kids if something were to happen to you.
+Besides the financial aspect of a will, if minor stepchildren (those who were not the biological offspring of the couple divorcing) were a part of the household, you might want to designate a new guardian to raise those kids if something were to happen to you.

 Yet another important aspect you would want to address is your healthcare.
 Specifically, you should review life insurance policies to make sure none of your assets or health decisions can be made by your former spouse.
 In your healthcare proxy, your now ex-spouse was most likely appointed to make medical decisions if you were unable to make them for any reason.
 A new trusted adult will need to fill this role.
 All of these changes will protect your assets, children, and you.